 The Analytic Imaging Facility supports the use and maintenance of instrumentation for scanning laser confocal microscopy and phosphorimaging.
 It also provides software, computers, and technical expertise for processing and analysis of photographic and digital images, and quantification of image features.

-The Analytic Imaging Facility is located on the 7th floor of the McKnight building, room 704a and 704b, and on the fourth floor of the McKnight Building, room 413-b in the case of the Typhoon Trio Scanner/Phosphoimager.
+The Analytic Imaging Facility is located on the 6th floor of the McKnight building, room 621, and on the fourth floor of the McKnight Building, room 413-B in the case of the Typhoon Trio Scanner/Phosphoimager.

 - Leica Stellaris 5 Inverted Confocal Microscopy System

 The Leica TCS SP5 system is capable of multiple excitation wavelengths of 405, 458, 476, 488, 496, 514, 543, and 633 nm.
 Besides the ultra-sensitive, high-speed detection system allowing for all 4 fluorescence channels and one transmission channel simultaneously, this system is also equipped with an acusto-optical-beam-splitter which provides the highest flexibility for setting up the required experimental parameters.
 The scope is equipped with 5x, 10x, 20x, 40x, and 63x objectives.
 This System allows great user flexibility with resolution (up to 64 megapixels) and frame rate (up to 200fps).

 Both inverted and upright microscopes are available.
 The inverted scope is encased into an acrylic environment control chamber designed to control temperature and other environmental factors for live cell imaging.

-- Dell Precision T7500 Xeon 2.67 Ghz , with 12 gig RAM, and analysis software This computer and the Velocity software described below was purchase with an earmarked gift from Estelle and George Rosenfield.
+- Dell Precision T7500 Xeon 2.67 Ghz, with 12 gig RAM, and analysis software.
+This computer and the Velocity software described below were purchased with an earmarked gift from Estelle and George Rosenfield.